Visit our new website. We'd appreciate your feedback!

 Britain’s eclectic history means it’s a nation that is incredibly rich in archaeology.
 From well-known Neolithic sites like Stonehenge and Avebury, to Roman roads, Saxon hoards and Viking burial sites, the land beneath our feet provides many clues about the country’s past.

-Every year, the Council for British Archaeology hosts the annual Festival of Archaeology, a collection of events designed to inspire people to delve into the country’s history.
-The festival is returning for its 29th year in 2020 and will be split into two parts – a digital festival running from 11-19 July, followed by a wealth of outdoor activities and events in the final week of October.
-With a theme focusing on climate and the environment for 2020, museums, heritage organisations and other societies will put on a range of events, allowing people to dig deep into Britain’s archaeological past.
+Every year, the Council for British Archaeology also hosts the annual Festival of Archaeology, a collection of events designed to inspire people to delve into the country’s history.
+The festival is returning for its 30th year in 2021 and museums, heritage organisations and other societies will put on a range of events, allowing people to dig deep into Britain’s archaeological past.

-Alongside several archaeological sites in the heart of our cities, many finds have been unearthed in the expanses of Britain’s countryside, giving people the chance to delve into the nation’s history and culture while enjoying the great outdoors.
-These historic sites and attractions across Britain are slowly reopening, although visitors are encouraged to check before they travel.
+Alongside several archaeological sites in the heart of our cities, many finds have been unearthed in the expanses of Britain’s countryside, giving people the chance to delve into the nation’s history and culture when we’re able to travel again.

 Sat in the centre of Bath and dating back to the first few decades of the Roman occupation of Britain in around 60-70AD, the Roman Baths provide a unique glimpse into life during that period.
 Although not discovered until the late 19th century, the remains of the vast Roman temple and bath house once formed part of a small settlement known as Aquae Sulis.
 The Great Bath is fed by hot spa water, while the changing facilities feature an early version of an underfloor heating system called a hypocaust – highly advanced technology at the time.
-Set to reopen on 6 July with tickets now on sale, the site offers history buffs the chance to learn about the numerous archaeological finds from the region, including the Beau Street Hoard, a set of more than 17,000 Roman coins that were found in the city.
+The site offers history buffs the chance to learn about the numerous archaeological finds from the region, including the Beau Street Hoard, a set of more than 17,000 Roman coins that were found in the city.
 Visitors looking to explore the site from home can also discover more with online tours, videos and a 3D model of the Roman baths and Pump Room.

 Telling the tale of the Roman frontier at Hadrian’s Wall, Vindolanda acted as a vital garrison base throughout their time in Britain.
 Regular excavations uncover new finds year after year, helping to piece together the region’s impressive history – many of these are displayed at the museum at the site.
 Set amid striking Northumberland countryside and featuring the remains of a bath house, barrack buildings and a religious temple, it is believed Vindolanda was demolished and reconstructed nine times.
 Relics discovered at the site include a set of wooden writing tablets, considered to be Britain’s oldest remaining examples of texts written by hand , alongside an array of coins, pottery and weaponry.